 "At first, I didn't know who he was," Griffin recalled of meeting Duranko, an Irish defensive tackle during the 1960s.
 "I could tell he was either a former player or involved in the school in some aspect.
 You could just tell by the way he carried himself."
 'I asked one of the guys standing next to me who he was and he said 'That's Pete Duranko,' Griffin said.
-"So I went up to him and we talked throughout the having a better time than Griffin.
+"So I went up to him and we talked throughout the about coming out of the tunnel and Rudy and Knute Rockne and about names most people don't know.
+It was great.
+Griffin was back on campus this weekend, not as a fan but as a coach.
+He was one of among nearly 300 coaches from all over the country at a clinic sponsored by USA Coaches Clinic.
+It was an atmosphere of dreamers, with coaches young and old trying to get a first-hand look at how things operate in a major Division-l football program.
+They got the chance to meet with Irish coaches, attend Friday having a better time than Griffin.

-"I thought I was going to come here and get a tour of the locker room, go to the bookstore and pick up a M bunch of stuff and that was it," Griffin said.
+"I thought I was going to come here and get a tour of the locker room, go to the bookstore and pick up a bunch of stuff M and that was it," Griffin said.
 "But I've really learned a lot.
 I've got probably 10 pages of notes.
 I'm dying to get back home, type them on my laptop and print describe what I felt, standing there talking to him about Notre Dame football, where it's been, where it's going and what it is today."
 Todd Griffin high school football coach passion lies in football.
 "I'll sit there and watch tapes in super slow motion, the whole tape," Griffin said.
 "It may take four or five hours.
 I've watched /W at a local by a semi-professional team.
-He enjoyed the experience, though high school.
-Griffin, who the conditions were far from is 31 years ideal.
-"It's kind of looked down upon because they're privately owned."
-Griffin said of the semipro leagues.
+He high school. enjoyed the experience, though Griffin, who the conditions were far from is 31 years ideal.
+"It's kind of looked down upon old and marbecause they're privately children, owned," Griffin said of the semialso works pro leagues.
 "They're not that well-structured but I got an opportunity and I've made the most of it.
 From there, Griffin moved on to Spotsylvania High School, a team that has won five of the last nine state championships. see FOOTBALL/page 23